MarlinFirmware/Marlin/buildroot/share/fonts/uxggenpages.md

 Because of the limitation of the HD44780, Marlin can only supports three charsets in those hardwares:
 Japaness(kana_utf8), Russian/Cyrillic(ru), or Western(English or western languages)

-For the graphic LCD modules, there's no limitation as before, due to the benefit
+For the graphic LCD modules, there's no limitation as before.
+User or language maintainer can easily change the language translation strings if they save it as UTF-8 encoded.
+The only extra step is regenerate the font data from a exist BDF font file.

 How to support a new language?